 Medical Editor: John P. Cunha, DO, FACOEP

 Geocillin (carbenicillin indanyl sodium) is an antibiotic used to treat many different types of infections caused by bacteria, such as bladder infection.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include nausea, vomiting, stomach pain, vaginal itching or discharge, headache, thrush (white patches or inside your mouth or throat), or swollen, black, or "hairy" tongue.
+The brand name Geocillin is discontinued, but generic versions may be available.
+Common side effects of Geocillin include

 The usual adult dose of Geocillin ranges from 1 to 2 tablets taken four times daily, depending on the disease being treated.
 Geocillin may interact with methotrexate, or probenecid.
 Tell your doctor all medications and supplements you use.
 Geocillin is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Geocillin can make birth control pills less effective, which may result in pregnancy.
 Before taking this drug, tell your doctor if you use birth control pills.
 This drug can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Geocillin (carbenicillin indanyl sodium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In the US -

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.